 What do payment service providers do?

-Some of the key functions and features of PSPs include:
+Here are the key functions and benefits of a PSP:

 What is a third-party provider (TPP)?